Call for the Best Cable, Phone and Internet Deals: 855-349-9328

 Top Fixed Wireless Internet Providers in the U.S.

-Access to a reliable fixed wireless broadband connection has become essential for communities in underserved regions.
-Many providers are responding by introducing cost-effective residential internet plans.
+Access to a reliable fixed wireless broadband connection saves the day for communities in underserved regions.
+This is why more providers are now responding by introducing cost-effective internet plans that keep families in small towns and rural areas connected.

-These fixed wireless internet providers keep families in small towns and rural areas connected.
-Prices start around $50/mo. albeit special offers may get you a better deal.
-If you have explored rural internet services you’d know satellite internet costs more, making fixed wireless internet a far more practical option.
+Prices start at around $50/mo. but special offers can get you a better deal.
+If you have explored rural internet services services you’d know satellite internet costs more, making fixed wireless internet a far more practical option.

 T-Mobile 5G Home Internet

-35-115 Mbps downloads with unlimited data
+72 Mbps - 245 Mbps for downloads & unlimited data

 starting at